top of page

 Inside the Wallet of Your Condo: Unpacking the Operating Fund

-• Utilities – energy costs for common areas (i.e. steam, water, gas, hydro)
+• Utilities – Energy costs for common areas (e.g., steam, water, gas, hydro).

-• Property Management – salaries, office supplies, technology, etc.
+• Property Management – Salaries, office supplies, and technology required for property management operations.

-• Administration costs – audit fees, telephone and insurance premium, legal fees, etc.
+• Administration Costs – Legal fees, audit fees, telephone services, and insurance premiums.

 Contributing to the Fund and The Annual Budget